Moving Off Campus

 - A contract to protect you.

-- A clear path to requesting a room change.
+- The ability to request and MAKE a room change.

 - Staff to help you with roommate conflict resolution and . . .